DamoM73/lego-spike-tutorials/07_driving_base_input.md

-# Drive Base as Sensor
+# Drive Base as Sensors

 ```{topic} In this lesson you will:
 - learn to read how far the dirve base has traveled